-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the North Carolina Education Lottery ("NCEL"), a major enterprise fund of the State of North Carolina, as of and for the years ended June 30, 2019 and 2018, and the related notes to the financial statements, which collectively comprise the NCEL's basic financial statements as listed in the table of contents, and have issued our report thereon dated October 21, 2019.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the North Carolina Education Lottery (the "NCEL"), a major enterprise fund of the State of North Carolina, as of and for the years ended June 30, 2020 and 2019, and the related notes to the financial statements, which collectively comprise the NCEL's basic financial statements as listed in the table of contents, and have issued our report thereon dated October 16, 2020.

-The financial statements present only the NCEL and do not purport to and do not present fairly the financial position of the State of North Carolina, as of June 30, 2019 and 2018, and the changes in its financial position and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+The financial statements present only the NCEL and do not purport to and do not present fairly the financial position of the State of North Carolina, as of June 30, 2020 and 2019, and the changes in its financial position and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.